henriette-einstein/hennitutor-plugin/README.md

 ## Setup

-Clone the vault template from GitHub, then select the folder in Cowork.
+Clone the vault template from GitHub from https://github.com/henriette-einstein/HenniBase.git, then select the folder in Cowork.
 The `vault-knowledge` skill loads all rules and conventions automatically — no additional configuration needed.

 ## Usage